FAQ's player development league (pdl)

-Application to coach in the PDL shall be open to all who demonstrate a commitment to the League, agree to adhere to the Guidelines and coaching curriculum, and who agree to participate in coaching sessions, education programs and evaluations.
-Coaching applicants will participate in an interview process with staff coaches.
-After completion of the interview process, coaches will be selected by the director of the PDL league.
-Coaches must hold a minimum of three years of head coaching experience as well as minimal licensing to be considered.
+Application to coach in the PDL shall be open to all who demonstrate a commitment to the League, agree to adhere to the guidelines and coaching curriculum, and who agree to participate in coaching sessions, education programs and evaluations.
+Coaching applicants will participate in an interview process with the Director of Coaching.
+After completion of the interview process, coaches will be selected by the director and staff.
+Coaches are expected to have a minimum of three years of head coaching experience as well as minimal licensing to be considered.

 What is the difference between a ‘Home’ team and a ‘Travel’ team?

-Home teams are based on desire; players will be selected for home teams after the appointed coach completes the observation process.
-This process includes observation at spring U8 games, tournaments, training sessions and U8 club run academy sessions.
-Home teams are formed by geographic location or home address to minimize travel to training locations during the week.
-Home teams will compete in Arsenal Colorado’s Player Development League and against other home teams as well as inter-leaguing clubs in the Northern Colorado and Southern Wyoming areas.
+Home teams are based on desire; players will be selected for home teams after the registration process is complete.
+Home teams are formed by geographic location and school preference.
+This process is used to minimize travel to training locations during the week.
+Home teams will compete in Arsenal’s Player Development League and against other home teams as well as inter-leaguing clubs in the Northern Colorado and Southern Wyoming areas.
 Home teams will receive staff-run team training sessions with professional coaches as well as professionally run GK training.
-Home PDL teams will play their games at the complex.
+Home teams will play their home games at Arsenal’s complex.

-How are players selected for Travel competition in the state CSA Intermediate league?
+How are players selected for Travel competition in the state CSA Front Range League?

-All players interested in being considered for u9 and U10 roster spot for a travel team will take part in a multi-day evaluation process conducted in the spring season the previous year they are eligible for (U8 year).
-Players will be selected based upon a list of criteria (including the player’s technical, tactical, physical, psychological abilities as well as the player’s playing history).
+All players interested in being considered for 9U and 10U roster spot for a travel team will take part in a two-day evaluation process conducted in the spring season the previous year they are eligible for (U8 year).
+Players will be selected based upon a list of criteria (including the player’s technical, tactical, physical, psychological abilities as well as the player’s history).
 Registration will be made available for this evaluation beginning in April.
 Maximum roster size is 12 players per team; minimum of 10.
 Players will be notified of an active roster position by the head coach by the player notification deadline after the conclusion of the evaluation period.